-Our Know Your Blood Pressure campaign helps people to understand the link between high blood pressure and stroke, as well as their other stroke risk factors.
+Our stroke prevention activity and campaigns help people to understand the link between high blood pressure and stroke, as well as their other stroke risk factors.
 We offer free blood pressure information and hold free blood pressure testing events across the UK.
-You can find out more here.

 You can find out more about the state of hypertension care in England, and in each individual CCG, through 'BP: How can we do better?' resources.